owncloud/ocis/docs/ocis/migration.md

 Should there be problems with ownCloud web at this point it can simply be removed from the menu and be undeployed.

 #### Notes
-The ownCloud 10 demo instance uses OAuth to obtain a token for ownCloud web.
-In oCIS the token is provided by the OpenID Connect Identityd Provider, which may skip the consent step for trusted clients for a seamless login experience.
+The ownCloud 10 demo instance uses OAuth to obtain a token for ownCloud web and currently always requires explicit consent.
+In oCIS the token is provided by the OpenID Connect Identity Provider, which may skip the consent step for trusted clients for a more seamless login experience.
+You may want to introduce OpenID Connect before enabling the new web UI.
+_TODO make oauth2 in oc10 trust the new web ui, based on `redirect_uri` and CSRF so no explicit consent is needed_

 #### FAQ
 _Feel free to add your question as a PR to this document using the link at the top of this page!_